-- Windows Resume is validated on the Windows 10 OEs. - Windows Resume operates in FIPS mode of operation only when used with the FIPS validated version of Windows 10 OEs Boot Manager (bootmgr) validated to FIPS 140-2 under Cert. #3415 operating in FIPS mode. - Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session. - Windows Resume is only in its Approved mode of operation when Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - The Debug mode status and Driver Signing enforcement status can be viewed by using the bcdedit tool.
+- Windows Resume is validated on the Windows 10 OEs. - Windows Resume operates in FIPS mode of operation only when used with the FIPS validated version of Windows 10 OEs Boot Manager (bootmgr) validated to FIPS 140-2 under Cert. # 3447 operating in FIPS mode.

+- Windows 10 OEs are operating systems supporting a "single user" mode where there is only one interactive user during a logon session. - Windows Resume is only in its Approved mode of operation when Windows is booted normally, meaning Debug mode is disabled and Driver Signing enforcement is enabled. - The Debug mode status and Driver Signing enforcement status can be viewed by using the bcdedit tool. - The system must be configured such that BitLocker Drive Encryption operates without XTS-AES by using Compatible mode.
+This is done by choosing the Compatible mode option during the instantiation of BitLocker or in group policy.